conan-io/hooks/README.md

 *~/.conan/hook/conan-center.py
 ```

-Only copying plugin files will not activate them.
+Only copying hook files will not activate them.

 ## Conan config as installer